 \section{Ethical Statement}

-In this study, we extend current research attempts to evaluate the capability of speech in confronting hate.
-Yet we have cautiously handled the extra annotation layer (persuasion mode) that we added to the existing two released datasets by ensuring the anonymity of the posts using the ID of X posts data.
-Additionally, we carefully handled the data annotation process by removing any mention of the user account from the open interaction dataset, ContextCounter, ~\citep{Albanyan2023-fc}; we also ensure a fair wage for the annotators by using the label box annotation platform fixed pricing for annotation per hour (as explained in Appendix B).
-Moreover, we tried to limit the direct report of hate messages as a sample for analysis by using Riveter ~\citep{Antoniak2023-bt} to measure the power and dynamics between the social entity of conversation and help with interpreting the narrative of hate and counter-speech.
+In this study, we extended current research attempts to examine the effective factors of counterspeech as a step to mitigate hate speech.
+Yet, we have cautiously handled the extra annotation layer (persuasion mode) that we added to the existing two released datasets by ensuring the anonymity of the posts using the IDs in the X posts.
+Additionally, we carefully handled the data annotation process by removing any mention of the user account from the open interaction dataset, ContextCounter~\citep{Albanyan2023-fc}.
+We also ensured a fair wage for the annotators by using the LabelBox annotation platform's fixed pricing per hour (as explained in Appendix B).
+Moreover, we tried to limit the direct reporting of hate messages as a sample for analysis by using Riveter ~\citep{Antoniak2023-bt} to measure the power and dynamics between the social entity of conversations and help with interpreting the narrative of hate speech and counterspeech.